-(b) Every licensee who exposes slot machines for play shall install, maintain, and operate at all times a surveillance system that shall monitor and record clear and unobstructed views of all slot change booths, including their cash drawers, counter tops, counting machines, customer windows and employee windows, recorded with sufficient clarity to permit identification of all transactions, cash, paperwork, patrons and employees.
+(b)(c) Every licensee who offers sports wagering shall install, maintain and operate a surveillance system that monitors and records clear unobstructed views of general activities in the betting areas to include all ticket writer/cashier windows and all sports betting kiosks. slot change booths, including their cash drawers, counter tops, counting machines, customer windows and employee windows, recorded with sufficient clarity to permit identification of all transactions, cash, paperwork, patrons and employees.